Lidex Side Effects

 Applies to fluocinonide topical: topical application cream, topical application emollient cream, topical application gel/jelly, topical application ointment, topical application solution

-In addition to its needed effects, some unwanted effects may be caused by fluocinonide topical (the active ingredient contained in Lidex).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, fluocinonide topical (the active ingredient contained in Lidex) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blistering, burning, crusting, dryness, or flaking of the skin